-Character: The existing open space/natural character is to be maintained and influence future development, through bike path.
+The existing open space/natural character is to be maintained and influence future development, through Indigenous tree and bushland pianting.
+Development is low scale and visually consistent with the surrounding bushland.
+Character:

-Carriageway: Two-lane carriageway with on street parking.
+wo-lane carriageway with on street parking.
+Carriageway;

-Footpaths: 1200mm wide in-situ concrete pedestrian pathway on both sides of roads; 2500mm shared pedestrian/
+200mm wide In-situ concrete pedestrian pathway on both sides of roads; 2500mm shared pedestrian/